uidaholib/collectionbuilder-cdm-template/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the UI Boxing Team" %}

 ## About the Collection

 There are 338 digitized newsletters in this collection published by the Moscow Food Co-op, which is a cooperatively-owned grocery store in Moscow, Idaho.

-{% include feature/item-figure.html objectid="boxing33" width="75" %}

 ## About the Moscow Food Co-op